jquepi/everything-curl/protocols/network.md

 ## Establish a connection

-With one or more IP addresses for the host the client wants to contact, it sends a "connect request".
-The connection it wants to establish is called a TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) connection and they work similar to connecting an invisible string between two computers.
+With a list of IP addresses for the host curl wants to contact, curl sends out a "connect request".
+The connection curl wants to establish is called TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) connection and they work similar to connecting an invisible string between two computers.
 Once established, the